 If the natural phenomenon occurs in the regions near the north pole, it is called aurora borealis.
 On the other hand, if it takes place in areas close to the south pole, it is called southern aurora.
 Normally, they take place in the months of September and October and March and April.
 In these periods there is a greater activity of sunspots.

-The best places to see them are in Norway, Sweden, Finland, Alaska, Canada, Scotland and Russia.
-It can be presented in some ways as points of light, stripes in the horizontal direction or with circular shapes.
-They can also be of different colors ranging from red to yellow, through blue and green.
+The places where they can be best seen are in Norway, Sweden, Finland, Alaska, Canada, Scotland and Russia.
+It can appear in several forms, such as bright spots, horizontal stripes, or circular shapes.
+It can also be of different colors, ranging from red to yellow, through blue and green.
+For those seeking to learn more about this phenomenon, there are Interesting facts about the Northern Lights that will surely interest you.

 Effects of an aurora borealis